Print Larger Image

 To learn more about Jamie Smedley, read her jewelry artist success story here

-- Bead, Swarovski crystal, light Siam, 3mm bicone
+- Bead, Crystal Passions, light Siam, 3mm bicone

 - Bead, Czech fire-polished glass, light rose AB, 9x5mm faceted rondelle